arquivei/arqbeam-app/README.md

 )

 func main() {
-	beamapp.Bootstrap(version, &config)
+	arqbeam.Bootstrap(version, &config)

 	p := getPipeline()

-	beamapp.Run(p)
+	arqbeam.Run(p)
 }

 ```

-All Apache Beam flags are mapped to the config struct by embedding `beamapp.Config`.
+All Apache Beam flags are mapped to the config struct by embedding `arqbeam.Config`.
 Use `-h` to see all values and their default values.

 Comments, discussions, issues and pull-requests are welcomed.